To: My Big Brother Tom

 Mum and I think doctors need to treat you like a horse.
 Not in a weird way, but a veterinary diagnosis is so much more holistic a process, because the animal, like you, can’t use language to tell you what’s going on in their body, they just have to work from sense.
-I think more needs to be done to train doctors in handling differently abled capabilities.
+I think more needs to be done to train doctors in handling differently-abled capabilities.

 So you had a major operation for your ear.
-It had got to the point that the tumor wasn’t far from entering your brain.
+It had got to the point that the tumour wasn’t far from entering your brain.
 It all was fine, until after you got out.
 They had to stitch up the side of your head, and you could feel there was something not quite right.

 We tried to glue you up but you ripped yourself apart again.
-We were a bit helpless, surely anything could get into that massive gaping vortex?
+We were a bit helpless, surely anything could get into that gaping vortex?

 It was an intense lifestyle for a while, but it did work.